-- Select the other frontages, assert the active class is Building and click Add in Active Class. - Some points are probably still floating in the air.
+- 1. Select the other frontages, assert the active class is Building and click Add in Active Class. - 2.
+Some points are probably still floating in the air.
 You should identify two wires.
-Add them to the class 14 (Wire - Conductor). - Next to the right building, there is a tree to classify in 5 (High Vegetation).
-To help in the classification, you can temporarily switch the representation of the Created, Never classified points to Real Color by clicking on the disk icon. - Select the road sign, also next to the right building.
-There is no default class for it: let's make one. - Click Edit Classes, - Double-click on one of the custom ones, for example 76, - Edit its name Road Sign, color and mark it as favorite. - Now click Add in Class: your custom class is on top of the list, select it. - Select the ground and add it to 2 (Ground). - Cars, bicycle, people and the fence (next to the church entrance) can be added to 65 (Scanning Artifacts).
+Add them to the class 14 (Wire Conductor). - Next to the right building, there is a tree to classify in 5 (High Vegetation).
+To help in the classification, you can temporarily switch the representation of the Created, Never classified points to Real Color by clicking on the disk icon. - 4.
+Select the road sign, also next to the right building.
+There is no default class for it: let's make one. - Click Edit Classes, - Double-click on one of the custom ones, for example 255, - Edit its name Road Sign, color and mark it as favorite (click on the star icon).
+Click OK to exit the settings dialog. - Now click Add in Class: your custom class is on top of the list, select it. - 5.
+Select the ground and add it to 2 (Ground). - 6.
+Cars, bicycle, people and the fence (next to the church entrance) can be added to 65 (Artifact).

-23 Result
+22 Result